fmakdemir/f-qr-fixer/README.md

 f-qr-fixer
 =========

+Requires Pillow (can be installed with easy_install), qrtools (on ubuntu there is a python-qrtools package)

 Using a file given in format of an NxN matrix where x or X is black . is white and * is unknown

-For example an fqr input where left side of qr code is destroyed:
+For example an fqr input where left side of qr code is destroyed from SECCON-14/qr-easy:

 ```
 ****************XX....XXXXXXX